inoxlang/inox/docs/builtin.md

 ```
 ### chrome.Handle/screenshot_page

-the screenshot_page method takes a screenshot of the entire browser viewport.
+The screenshot_page method takes a screenshot of the entire browser viewport.

 **examples**